tokamak-network/tokamak-gas-tracker/README.md

 # tokamak-gas-tracker

-A tool for tracking the gas used by the Batcher
+A tool for tracking the gas used

-Analyse batcher's gas usage per day using this tool
+Analyse your gas usage per day using this tool

+(The initial purpose was to track the gas usage of a batcher)

 ## Usage

-Export the transaction usage history of batchInbox in Ether Scan to a csv file and use this file as input data.
+Export the transaction usage history in Ether Scan to a csv file and use this file as input data.

 ### Env settings
 ```bash